SparkPost/support-docs/content/momentum/4/config/use-dane.md

 <a name="config.use-dane"></a>
 ## Name

-use_dane — specify whether Momentum should check DNS record DNSSEC status and look up for TLSA record if applicable.
+use_dane — specify whether Momentum should check DNS record DNSSEC status and look up TLSA records if applicable.

 ## Synopsis